Last Updated on 22 June 2024 by Cycloscope

 The best way to explore Namibia is with your own transport, we did it with a Land Cruiser, perfect to travel in every remote corner of the country.
 We arrived in Windhoek and from there we drove to Zambia and Malawi, you can follow this itinerary even if you are not going to cross into another country, you’ll find the map of our Namibia road trip below.

-Is it Expensive to travel Namibia?
+Is it Expensive to travel to Namibia?

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

-Yes and no, the main cost of traveling Namibia is car rental and petrol consumption.
-You can easily rent a car with all the necessary equipment (fridge, rooftop tent, and so on) and insurance.
-The price for a Toyota Hilux, the most common car for rent, is about 100 USD per day so consider 1400 USD for a 2 weeks road trip.
+The price for a Toyota Hilux, the most common car for rent, is about 100 USD per day so consider 1400 USD for a 2-week road trip.
 If you are 4 people traveling the cost is not excessive and you can share the petrol, which is the main expense.
 If you are a group of 4 people, camp every night and cook your own food the cost is about 50 USD per person per day.

-Namibia Self Drive Trip – Travel Costs
+Namibia Self-Drive Trip – Travel Costs

 Car Rental: around 100 USD per day for a 4×4

-Petrol: a Toyota Hilux consume from 6.9 to 11.1L/100km.
-The price of petrol is now (August 2022) 22.280 Namibian dollars per liter (1,30 USD)
+Petrol: a Toyota Hilux consumes from 6.9 to 11.1L/100km.
+The price of petrol is now (June 2024) 23 Namibian dollars per liter (1,22 USD)

 Camping: 150 Namibian Dollars per person (9 USD)